ACGaming/UniversalTweaks/README.md

 * Mining Glitch: Avoids the need for multiple mining attempts by sending additional movement packets
 * Model Gap: Fixes transparent gaps in all 3D models of blocks and items
 * Mount Desync: Fixes mounts and boats sometimes disappearing after dismounting
+* Packet Size: Increases the packet size limit to account for large packets in modded environments
 * Piston Progress: Properly saves the last state of pistons to tags
 * Skeleton Aim: Fixes skeletons not looking at their targets when strafing
 * Tile Entity Map: Replaces the chunk position data table to prevent tile entity related issues